The Best Errors & Omissions Insurance Companies for 2026

 Allstate does not have the same online tools for filing and tracking claims that some competitors have.
 Instead, policyholders must call in to report a claim and wait for an adjuster to update them on the status of the claims process.
 This can be more cumbersome than what is available with other commercial insurers.

 Allstate distinguishes itself from the field with its stellar reputation.
 In the J.D.
-Power 2022 small commercial insurance study, Allstate received a customer satisfaction rating of 852 out of 1,000.
-This figure made Allstate the fourth top commercial insurer for small businesses.
-On top of that honor, Allstate holds an A+ rating with the Better Business Bureau, a sign of the company’s responsiveness to customer issues and complaints.
+Power 2024 small commercial insurance study, Allstate maintained its reputation for service with a customer satisfaction rating of 716 out of 1,000, ranking third among small commercial insurers.
+On top of that honor, Allstate holds an A+ rating with the Better Business Bureau, a sign of the company’s responsiveness to customer issues and complaints, however it is unaccredited.

-Allstate also offers impressive financial strength.
-Allstate holds the second-highest rating on AM Best’s scale, an A+, an A- rating from Standard & Poor’s, and an A3 rating from Moody’s.
+Allstate holds the second-highest rating on AM Best’s scale as of 2025, an A+, and also holds an A+ rating from Standard & Poor’s as of May 2025.
 These scores indicate that Allstate policyholders can trust the carrier to pay out claims.

 With its ability to package together multiple coverages into a single BOP, Allstate is a good choice for any business that wants a convenient shopping experience.
 But with some specialized expertise in real estate products and coverage for issues that may be related to professional liability claims in real estate, like compromised client data or damage to important documents, Allstate is our pick as Best E&O Insurance for Real Estate Agents.